yuhuan-wu/RDPNet/README.md

 1. Be sure that you have downloaded the ISOD pretrained weights [[Google Drive, 0.14G]](https://drive.google.com/file/d/1P9HnPbeHKL_1EzKOcVYhjiYXyUiKCaYP/view?usp=sharing).
 2. Put images to the `demo/examples/` folder.
 I have prepared some images in this paper so do not worry that you have no images.
 3. cd demo, run `python visualize.py`
+4. Visualized images are generated in the same folder.
+You can change the target folder in `visualize.py`.

 ### TODO

 1. Release the weights for **real-world applications**
 2. Add [Jittor](https://github.com/Jittor/jittor) implementation
-3. Train with the enhanced base detector (FCOS improved version) for better performance
+3. Train with the enhanced base detector (FCOS TPAMI version) for better performance.
+Currently the base detector is the FCOS CVPR version with lower performance.

+### Other Tips

+I am free to answer your question if you are interested in `salient instance segmentation`.
+I also encourage everyone to contact me via my e-mail.
+My e-mail is: wuyuhuan @ mail.nankai (dot) edu.cn

 ### Acknowlogdement